spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   For more details on how the weighting of the detector pixel fluxes are used in determining the final spaxel flux see the :ref:`weighting` section.

+A parameter only used for investigating which detector pixels contributed to a cube spaxel is ``debug_spaxel``.
+``debug_spaxel [string]``
+The string is the x,y,z value of the cube spaxel that is being investigated.
+The  numbering starts counting at 1.
+For example, to print information to the screeen about the x = 10, y = 20, z = 35 spaxel the parameter string value is '10 20 35'.